espocrm/documentation/user-guide/printing-to-pdf.md

 ### Charset issues

 If some charecters are not displayed in generated PDF files, it usually can be solved by changing a font in a template.
 For Arabic language use 'AlArabiya' font, for Chinese – 'CID-0 cs'.

+### Access to Templates

+Administrator can add Templates tab at Administration > User Interface, then it will be available for regular users.
+An access to templates can be defined in Roles.